 The minimum requirements for consideration for entry to all undergraduate courses are specified in detail in the University Entry Requirements.

 The Bachelor of Arts provides students with a broad range of disciplinary and interdisciplinary studies from across the University, with a strong focus on aspects of human culture and achievement.
-Majors, extended majors and minors can be taken within the Faculties of: Education, Humanities and Law; Science and Engineering; and Social and Behavioural Sciences.
+Majors, extended majors and minors can be taken within the Colleges of: Education, Psychology and Social Work; Humanities, Arts and Social Sciences; Science and Engineering; and Business, Government and Law.
 The Bachelor of Arts can also be undertaken in conjunction with a range of other degrees in the University.

 The course aims to provide students with:

 - a sound basis of knowledge in their chosen areas of study

 - the ability to apply the knowledge they have acquired